Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

-The SCCP is pleased to announce our Conservation Connections Series with events covering a wide range of conservation and species at risk related topics!
-Starting in March 2017, these free events will happen across the South Coast over the next few years.
+The SCCP is pleased to announce the latest in our Conservation Connections Series for February and March 2018 with events covering a wide range of conservation and species at risk related topics!
+These free events will happen on the Sunshine Coast (Pender Harbour), Port Coquitlam and Squamish.
 All will be welcome!
-See below for details on events in Squamish, Mission and Vancouver.
-For more information and to save your spot, go to our EVENTS page.
+See below for more info about these events.